 ignite like a furnace.
 Welcome

-, I think, attaching cables
+to my world, I think, attaching cables

 under the sprung hood, revving the juice.